espocrm/documentation/docs/administration/currency.md

 All fields of *Currency* type are paired with a special read-only field of *Currency Converted* type.
 When you create a new Currency field, Converted field is created automatically.
 This field represents a value converted to *Default Currency* based on current currency rates.
 This field is used for sorting by currency field, filtering, comparison, reporting.

+!!! note

-Note, that when currency rates are changed, the value of Currency Converted field is also changed.
+    When currency rates are changed, the value of Currency Converted field is also changed.
 Technically the value is not stored, but calculated on-fly.
 This can cause an issue that your reports get changed every time currency rates are changed.

 To store a converted value based on current rates you can: